vithorluc/api-bank-slip/README.md

+---

-# api-bank-slip
+# API Bank Slip

-Está api é um teste para validação de códigos de barra digitáveis.
+This API serves as a test for validating bank slip codes.

-## tecnologias ultilizadas
+## Technologies Used

-- node
-- jasvascript
+- Node.js
-- express
+- JavaScript
-- jest (testes unitários)
+- Express.js

-## dependências (apenas para funcionamento da api)
+- Jest (for unit testing)

+## Dependencies (required for API functionality)

 - babel-cli
 - babel-preset-env